 Davenport briefs Pritchard on the mission and why they were three minutes late.
 Zimmerman, a young navigator, takes responsibility.
 Davenport doesn’t want to relieve the navigator because his parents were German sympathizers and he is carrying a load of guilt.

-Pritchard relieves Davenport and that Davenport will be moved to his staff.
+Pritchard relieves Davenport and has Davenport moved to his staff.
 Another commander will be sent down.
 Stovall gets the word that the unit is standing down until the new commander arrives.
 They are all shocked as they deeply respect Davenport.

 On the way back, Pritchard gives Savage the word that he will be the new commander.
 Pritchard believes that the 918th has to be saved or precision daylight bombing will be lost.
 Savage is tasked with finding out how much the men in the group can take.